CDCgov/dais-ribosome/README.md

 # DAIS-ribosome - annotation and coordinate mapping of CDS and protein sequences for virus genomes

 The DAIS **ribosome** compartmentalizes the original translation engine developed for our protein analytics database.
-The tool was designed for use with INFLUENZA, but has been extended for use with BETACORONAVIRUS (codon weight matrix not yet stored for this module).
+The tool was designed for use with INFLUENZA, but has been extended for use with BETACORONAVIRUS and RSV.
 I provide a brief outline of the algorithm:

 1. If necessary, classify the nucleotide gene segment into its influenza type, segment, and subtype (compound or `C_type`) as well as make sure CDS is on the *forward strand*†.
 2. Align said segments (via [SSW](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0082138)) to the corresponding reference sequence(s) and pick the best alignment.